 Wedding ceremony music

 Average cost in Canada: $600Now this is different than a DJ.
 "Your ceremony and cocktails could use a live element — a lot of couples really appreciate that special touch."
 Gagné believes $600 could get you a duo or trio.
-To help kickstart your wedding song picks, we found this year's best first dance songs, father-daughter songs and more to inspire your own.
+To help kickstart your wedding song picks, we found some sweet first dance songs, father-daughter songs and more to inspire your own.